hugocornellier/hugocornellier.github.io/website/docs/04-dev-setup.md

 ---
-sidebar_position: 1
+sidebar_position: 4
 ---

-# Dev Setup - Mobile
+# Developer Setup

-Here is a simple tutorial to help developers run AgeLapse Mobile in a development environment.
-This is a Flutter build, and will run on iOS and Android.
+Here is a simple tutorial to help developers run AgeLapse in a development environment.
+This is a Flutter build.

 ## For Non-Devs:

 Not a developer and just looking to install the app?
 Click here: https://agelapse.com

-## Development Setup (AgeLapse Mobile)
+## Steps

 ### Prerequisites

-- iOS 13.0+ or Android 5.0+
 - Flutter SDK

 1. **Clone the repository**: